JESUSGARZ/CV/README.md

 </pre>
 <br>

 Integrating the API as a .json was easy, but i had have to learn about the api context, which is an easy way to distribute the info all accross the components, it took much time, but at the end it worked.
+You have to take in a account that for the API I used another port because otherwise it does not work.
 </details>

 <br>